“My memoir is 270,000 words long.”

 The prose could be as fleet-footed as Fitzgerald’s.
 The life story could be as compelling as Lincoln’s.
 The platform could be as broad as Oprah’s.
 But no agent would get to know that because they’d see “Memoir: 270,000 words” and hit delete before reading any further.

 For that matter, how long should any book be?
+How many words are in a typical novel?
 What’s the ideal book word count?

 The short answer is: long enough to tell the story but short enough to consistently hold the reader’s interest.